luigimolinaro/k8s-redis-kv/README.md

 * Run the "web service" on port 30080 (install.sh echo the right IP)
 * Install Graphana and Prometheus

+###

+You can also use "go" program stand-alone.
+To do so, i have created "NodePort" also for redis-master in order to connect from host

 ## Next step

 * Makes some security check